The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 - Evaluating cognitive abilities like memory, problem-solving, and processing speed.

-- Assessing eligibility for jobs and educational programs.
+- Assessing eligibility for specific jobs and educational programs.

 - Diagnosing intellectual disabilities.